George Sherman | The Tulsa Kid

 and its uncanny suggestions of vampirism.
 As in Carr, everything

 at the end is explained naturally.
-Taylor's mystery plot ideas

-are crude compared to print authors.
-His solution to the locked
+Taylor's mystery plot ideas are crude compared to the best print authors.

-room involves simple mechanical devices.
-Still, he conveys something
+His solution to the locked room involves simple mechanical devices.

-of the feel of a nice impossible crime story.
-It makes for a pleasant
+Still, he conveys something of the feel of a nice impossible crime story.

-movie watching experience.
+It makes for a pleasant movie watching experience.

 The Secret of the Whistler